-- 3.2.1 Completion of a Program of Study consisting of at least forty-five (45) units of formal graduate courses in the case of students admitted into the Ph.D.
-Program with only a B.S. degree in the discipline or a master's degree in an unrelated discipline (straight Ph.D.) and of at least twenty-four (24) units of formal graduate courses in the case of students admitted into the Ph.D.
-Program with an M.S. degree in the discipline; - 3.2.2 Maintenance of a General Weighted Average (GWA) of 1.75 or better at the end of each academic year until completion of the Program of Study; - 3.2.3 Passing of the Qualifying Examination based on the core courses: - 3.2.4 Passing of the Candidacy Examination after completion of all course work in the student's Program of Study;
+- 3.2.1.1.
+Completion of at least twenty-four (24) units of graduate courses in the case of students admitted into the Ph.D.
+Program with an M.S. degree in the discipline; - 3.2.1.2.
+Maintenance of a General Weighted Average (GWA) of 1.75 or better at the end of each academic year until completion of the Program of Study; - 3.2.1.3.
+Passing of the Qualifying Examination based on the core courses;

-- \Approved by the College of Science Graduate Faculty Council, August 11, 2004.
-Revisions apply to incoming graduate students of 1st Semester, 2005-2006.
-Revised January 26, 2015. - 3.2.5 Completion of at least one (1) unit of a graduate seminar course during the student's course work and presentation of a yearly seminar report during the student's dissertation work: - 3.2.6 Successful defense of the Doctoral Dissertation in a public Doctoral Examination; - 3.2.7 Submission of an acceptance letter from or publication in a reputable, refereed scientific journal as defined by the unit and approved by the Dissertation Committee\: and - 3.2.8 Submission of at least six (6) unbound paper copies and a CD copy of the approved Doctoral Dissertation based on the approved College of Science format.
+- 3.2.1.4.
+Passing of the Candidacy Examination after completion of all course work in the student's Program of Study; - 3.2.1.5.
+Completion of at least one (1) unit of a graduate seminar course during the student's course work, and presentation of a yearly seminar report during the student's dissertation work; - 3.2.1.6.
+Successful defense of the Doctoral Dissertation in a public Doctoral Examination; - 3.2.1.7.
+One (1) publication in a reputable, refereed scientific journal as defined by the unit and approved by the Dissertation Committee (notice of acceptance of a manuscript for publication is acceptable); and - 3.2.1.8.
+Submission of at least six (6) unbound paper copies and a PDF file copy of the approved Doctoral Dissertation based on the approved College of Science format.